myndr/intune/Readme.md

 ## Basispoort
 Take the following steps to install the Myndr Add-on for Edge and Myndr Extension for Chrome in the right device groups:

-1. Download the latest [Intune package for Basispoort](https://github.com/myndr/intune/releases) from the releases page.
+1. Download the latest [Intune package for Basispoort](https://github.com/myndr/intune/releases) (`Myndr-Basispoort.intunewin`) from the releases page.
 2. Open [Intune](https://intune.microsoft.com/) and go to Apps > All apps.
 2. Click "➕ Add", select app type **Windows app (Win32)**, click "Select"
-3. Click "Select app package file", click "Select a file", select the package you just built or downloaded and click "OK"
+3. Click "Select app package file", click "Select a file", select the `Myndr-Basispoort.intunewin` package you just downloaded and click "OK"
 4. Type `Myndr` in the **Publisher** field and click "Next"
 5. Type `Myndr.cmd` in the **Install command** * field
 7. Type `Myndr.cmd uninstall` in the **Uninstall command** * field